-Colour-wise ‘liquid-pearle’ flows organically from our author’s quill – a perfect allusion for what he wished to describe, while the colour of bladed grass is Vert.
-Less fluidly, though more ironically, we find ‘pearl’ a symbol of purity (sacred to the Goddess Venvs) as Botticelli’s famous painting ‘The Birth of Venus’ immediately springs to mind.
+Colour-wise the words ‘liquid-pearle’ flow organically from our author’s quill – a perfect description for the seedy-substance he wished to describe, while the colour of bladed grass is Vert.
+While less fluidly, though more ironically, we find ‘pearl’ a symbol of purity (sacred to the Goddess Venvs) as Botticelli’s famous painting ‘The Birth of Venus’ springs to mind.

 “like a loose enamour’d girle” who “ingles his cheeke which waxing red with shame – instructs the senseless Grapes to do the same”.

 Oxford’s cheeks ‘wax red with shame’ because (perhaps unwittingly) he has experienced (or been subjected to) a form of INCEST.

 The following language is of course absolutely fabulous – for as many a woman knows; many a man’s brains are located in such “senseless grapes”.

 While the word “silver” has a special meaning being ‘lis’ backwards (although not in this particular scenario) and ‘ver’ joined together.
 While we are also presented with some regal/Godly connotations – “In the height of Grace/Her crystal presence” and “Phoebe” for Goddess of light.